offconvex/offconvex.github.io/_posts/2016-03-24-saddles-again.md

 visible:    false
 ---

 Thanks to Rong for the [very nice blog post](http://www.offconvex.org/2016/03/22/saddlepoints/) describing critical points of nonconvex functions and how to avoid them.
-In this post, I’d like to highlight a couple of facts that are not widely appreciated about nonlinear optimization.
-First, it is super hard to converge to a saddle point.
+In this post, I’d like to highlight a fact that is not widely appreciated about nonlinear optimization.
+It is super hard to converge to a saddle point.
 (Just look at those pictures in Rong’s post!
 If you move ever so slightly you fall off the saddle).
-Dumb algorithms like gradient descent with constant step sizes can’t converge to saddle points unless you try really hard.
-Second, and more importantly, I would like to briefly describe why the hardness of non-convex optimization likely doesn’t arise from strict saddle points but rather from more subtle degenerate critical phenomena.
+Even dumb algorithms like gradient descent with constant step sizes can’t converge to saddle points unless you try really hard.

 ## It’s hard to converge to a saddle.